BACK

 General anesthesia is usually safe for healthy people.
 You may have a higher risk of problems with general anesthesia if you:

-• Take large amounts of alcohol or other medicines such as sedatives, opioids, or illicit drugs
+• Use large amounts of alcohol or other medicines such as sedatives, opioids, or illicit drugs

 • Have allergies or a family history of being allergic to medicines